unraid/docs/docs/unraid-os/manual/changing-the-flash-device.md

 You may replace your original registration key at any time.
 After replacing your license key once, you may replace your key using the online automated method after a further period of 12 months.

-Should you need to replace it again within that 12 month period, use the contact form at https://unraid.net/contact.
+Should you need to replace it again within that 12 month period, [Contact us](https://unraid.net/contact).
 For expedited service, please include in your message the old and new USB GUIDs, as well as the license and email address used at the moment of purchase.

 :::important